 'In Vocal & Opera we foster a supportive environment which encourages individual excellence and artistic self-expression.
 Our reputation is unsurpassed.'

 Vocal and operatic study at the Royal College of Music is designed to cater for your individual talents and aspirations.
-Our reputation for producing international classical artists is unsurpassed and you will receive training specifically designed for outstanding young singers preparing for a successful performing career
+We have an excellent reputation for producing international classical artists and you will receive training specifically designed for outstanding young singers preparing for a successful performing career.

 As a student-centric institution we aim to keep the individual’s needs at the core of both our one-to-one and class provision.
 You will work on developing a secure and flexible vocal technique and our comprehensive range of class provision will enhance all aspects of your craft.
 Our students graduate being able to present themselves with confidence, authority and autonomy in a professional context.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 The Vocal and Opera Faculty boasts an impressive team of internationally acclaimed vocal professors, repertoire and operatic coaches.
 Our world-class professors offer students, not only first-rate teaching, but also mentorship and networking opportunities.
 We also have fantastic connections with the wider industry.

 There are creative opportunities to explore modern and period works in regular collaborations with the Composition and Historical Performance Faculties.
 We initiate cross-faculty song, chamber music and thematic-based projects working with distinguished artists both within and outside of the RCM.

 The RCM Opera Studio is one of the world’s leading advanced training courses in the world.
 Based in our purpose-built and fully functioning Britten Theatre, its nurturing environment offers training at the highest level for performers from around the globe and we host three fully-staged operatic productions a year.
 All our opera productions are attended by international press and agents.